joeshenouda/joeshenouda.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. candidate in the department of Electrical and Computer Engineering at the [University of Wisconsin-Madison](https://www.wisc.edu/) advised by [Prof. Kangwook Lee](https://kangwooklee.com/) and [Prof. Robert D. Nowak](https://nowak.ece.wisc.edu/).
-I received my M.S. at the same institution and my B.S. from [Rutgers University](https://www.rutgers.edu/) advised by [Prof. Waheed U. Bajwa](http://www.inspirelab.us/people/) both in Electrical and Computer Engineering.
+Before coming to Madison I received my B.S. in Electrical and Computer Engineering from [Rutgers University](https://www.rutgers.edu/) and was advised by [Prof. Waheed U. Bajwa](http://www.inspirelab.us/people/).

 For more about my experiences check out my [CV](/files/Shenouda_Joseph_CV.pdf).